BasedLinux/bsd/doc/manual/source/glossary.md

   For a [local store], this means:
   - The store path leads to an existing [store object] in that [store].
-  - The store path is listed in the [Nix database] as being valid.
+  - The store path is listed in the [Bsd database] as being valid.
   - All paths in the store path's [closure] are valid.

   [validity]: #gloss-validity